fbpx

 The Cancellation Policy

-Your rental agreement should contain the accommodation cancellation policy, which stipulates the conditions you or the guests can cancel the reservation, and the amount can be reimbursed.
+Your rental agreement should contain the accommodation cancellation policy.
+This policy stipulates the conditions under which you or the guests can cancel the reservation and the amount that can be reimbursed.
 Remember to state the term and method of returning the fee.

 Cleaning and Maintenance